MicrosoftDocs/memdocs/sccm/osd/deploy-use/create-task-sequence-media.md

 >  To create task sequence media, you must be an administrator on the computer from which you run  the Configuration Manager console.
 If you are not an administrator, you will be prompted for administrator  credentials  when you start the Create Task Sequence Media wizard.

 ##  <a name="BKMK_PlanCaptureMedia"></a> Capture media for operating system images
  Capture media allows you to capture an operating system image from a reference computer.
 Capture media contains the boot image that starts the reference computer and the task sequence that captures the operating system image.
-For information about how to create capture media, see [Create capture media with System Center Configuration Manager](../../osd/deploy-use/create-capture-media.md).
+For information about how to create capture media, see [Create capture media with System Center Configuration Manager](create-capture-media.md).

 ##  <a name="BKMK_PlanBootableMedia"></a> Bootable media operating system deployments
- Bootable media contains only the boot image, optional [prestart commands](http://technet.microsoft.com/library/mt629385\(TechNet.10\).aspx) and their required files, and Configuration Manager binaries.
+ Bootable media contains only the boot image, optional [prestart commands](../understand/prestart-commands-for-task-sequence-media.md) and their required files, and Configuration Manager binaries.
 When the destination computer starts, it connects to the network and retrieves the task sequence, the operating system image, and any other required content from the network.
 Because the task sequence is not on the media, you can change the task sequence or content without having to recreate the media.

 > [!IMPORTANT]
 >  The packages on bootable media are not encrypted.
 The administrative user must take the appropriate security measures, such as adding a password to the media, to ensure that the package contents are secured from unauthorized users.

- For information about how to create bootable media, [Create bootable media with System Center Configuration Manager](../../osd/deploy-use/create-bootable-media.md).
+ For information about how to create bootable media, [Create bootable media](create-bootable-media.md).

 ##  <a name="BKMK_PlanPrestagedMedia"></a> Prestaged media operating system deployments
  Prestaged media allows you to prestage bootable media and an operating system image to a hard disk prior to the provisioning process.
 The prestaged media is a Windows Imaging Format (WIM) file that can be installed on a bare-metal computer by the manufacturer or at an enterprise staging center that is not connected to the Configuration Manager environment.